CntoDev/cnto-additions-old/README.md

   * checks for ACE Interaction
 * marker_enh
   * checks for ACE Map (Markers)
+* misc_tiny_configs / puffy_smoke
+  * ACE optionals/particles overrides it when in use
 * misc_tiny_configs / stamina_tweak
   * ACE disables vanilla stamina completely, so it shouldn't conflict
 * no_neg_rating